nicoSix/soundbar-always-on-linux/README.md

 sudo update-rc.d soundbar-always-on.sh defaults
 ```

-The script should not run when starting Linux-based systems, if the commands inside are compatible with the latter.
+The script should run when starting Linux-based systems, if the commands inside are compatible with the latter.

 ## Details